Preparing for the Singularity

 Minoxidil 5% (2-3×/week)

-DIY hair mask (egg yolk, kefir, olive oil, coffee / weekly)
+DIY hair mask (egg yolk, kefir, olive oil, coffee)

 Sleep